homerhanumat/lzchugo/content/reading.md

-  accomplished:  a professional-level player of the game of Go, a martial-arts master, an ordained Pure Land nun who also studied Zen and esoteric Buddhism, a patron of the arts and tireless fundraiser for victims of naturual disasters, she was also one of the most acclaimed calligraphers of her era &mdash; all of this while she raised two children as a widowed mother, making her living as a potter.
+  accomplished:  a professional-level player of the game of Go, a martial-arts master, an ordained Pure Land nun who also studied Zen and esoteric Buddhism, a patron of the arts and tireless fund0-raiser for victims of natural disasters, she was also one of the most acclaimed calligraphers of her era &mdash; all of this while she raised two children as a widowed mother, and making her living as a potter.
 She was also a highly-regarded poet.
-Although collections of her poetry were published while she was still alive, much of her work also survive as inscriptions on the pottery she produced.
+Although collections of her poetry were published while she was still alive, much of her work survives as inscriptions on the pottery she produced.
   John Stevens translates a selection of her poems as
-  <a href = "http://www.whitepine.org/catalog.php?series=1" target = "_blank"><em>LotuMoon</em></a>,
+  <a href = "http://lemuriablog.com/lotus-moon/" target = "_blank"><em>Lotus Moon</em></a>,
   which contains an Afterward by Bonnie Myotai Treace that encourages a multi-level approach to Rengetsu's deceptively simple verse.
 Here is a sample: